btholt/complete-intro-to-react-v9/lessons/02-no-frills-react/A-react-without-a-build-step.md

 ---
 description: >-
-  Learn how to build a simple React app from scratch without using JSX, Babel, or Webpack.
-This step-by-step guide demonstrates creating a pizza ordering system using pure JavaScript, React, and ReactDOM.
-Discover how to structure your project with a focus on function components and rendering techniques.
+  Learn the basics of creating a simple React app without using tools like Babel or Webpack.
+This tutorial guides you through setting up a project directory, writing pure JavaScript with React, and creating components to build a pizza ordering system.
+Ideal for beginners, this step-by-step guide by Brian Holt from the Complete Intro to React v9 course helps you understand fundamental React concepts using only essential tools.
 keywords:
   - React
   - JavaScript
+  - tutorial
-  - ReactDOM
+  - beginner
-  - function components
+  - Brian Holt
-  - Web development
+  - web development
 ---

 Let's start by writing pure React.
 No compile step.
 No JSX.
 No Babel.
 No Webpack or Vite.
 Just some JavaScript on a page.